Elizabeth Holmes, Theranos, and the Criminal Prosecution 2020

-What Really Happened With the Theranos Healthcare Fraud?
+What is the Theranos Healthcare Fraud?

 Elizabeth Holmes’ company Theranos produced a blood testing machine that appeared to be a game-changer in the field of healthcare.
 The revolutionary analyzing device was claimed to be quick and accurate.
 The finger-prick test machine was allegedly able to test for multiple medical conditions in a few minutes using just a tiny sample of blood.
 Current technology takes days or even weeks to get the same results.